ncoghlan/misc/notes/python3/questions_and_answers.rst

 and attempting to integrate correctly with the encoding assumptions of other applications on the same system.
-We opted for the latter approach, primarily due to the dominance of ASCII incompatible encodings in East Asian countries (ShiftJIS, ISO-2022, various CJK codecs, etc).
-For ordinary user space applications, including the IPython Notebook, this works fine.
-For other code, we're discussing our options with platform developers to help improve the integration experience (and that may include switching our assumptions to "UTF-8 everywhere" in the 3.6 time frame - that will be a far more viable assumption in 2016 than it was in 2008).
+We opted for the latter approach, primarily due to the dominance of ASCII incompatible encodings in East Asian countries (ShiftJIS, ISO-2022, GB-18030, various CJK codecs, etc).
+For ordinary user space applications, including the IPython Notebook, this already works fine.
+For other code, we're now working through the process of assuming UTF-8 as the default binary encoding when the operating system presents us with dubious encoding recommendations (that will be a far more viable assumption in 2016 than it was in 2008).

 For anyone that would like to use Python 3, but is concerned by Armin Ronacher's comments, the best advice I can offer is to *use his libraries*